What Does Financial Reporting Mean?

 - To provide information on factual aspects of an enterprise’s transactions that have (or are expected to have) significant cash consequences

-- To provide information on the net result of the completed earnings cycles and the progress made toward completion of incomplete earnings cycles
+- To provide information on the net result of the completed earnings cycles and the progress made toward the completion of incomplete earnings cycles

 - To provide information necessary for financial forecasts